 Electronic Claims Management

-The claims management feature must include denial management, claim status monitoring, claims scrubbing, and claim assessment.
+The EDI claims management feature must include denial management, claim status monitoring, claims scrubbing, and claim assessment.
 These functions will streamline the overall process of adjudicating claims and accelerate associated workflows significantly.

 Medical Coding